-A summary of the outcomes of potential response options for each hydrocarbon type i.e. diesel, light crude and condensate is provided in the OPEP.
+A summary of the outcomes of potential response options for each hydrocarbon type including Group II oil is provided in the OPEP.
 The preparedness NEBA details the pros and cons for each response strategy based on each resource type, taking into account the impact of the response itself on the resource.
 The potential effects of response options (both positive and negative) are assessed compared to the 'no intervention' option and identified as: